This is a repost of an earlier review. The original post was on June 15, 2013.

 The dialogue between the kids is funny and authentic, I felt like I was listening to real kids talking.
 The relationship between the three boys seemed natural, but the best parts of the book are when Viola shows up.
 I felt a little sorry for her at first, the boys aren’t very nice to her, but she comes through for them at the end.
 There’s a moment towards the end where Owen and Viola share a moment of triumph that was touching.

-This book is a great summertime adventure.
-The idea of something mysterious falling off a train in a remote Southern town seemed to me like something that would happen in a Spielberg movie.
+This book is a great kids story, a nice summertime adventure.
+The idea of somethingmysterious falling off a train in a remote Southern town seemed to me like something that would happen in a Spielberg movie.
 That’s the vibe I got anyway, and is what initially drew me to the book.
+The book itself reads quickly, the chapters are short and breezy and thus perfect for kids or even reluctant readers.
 It’s fairly short at 168 pages and has a Q&A with the author at the end.

 The Youtube trailer is here.